tizedabo/Financial-News-Vs-Stock-market/README.md

 # Financial-News-Vs-Stock-market
-Analysis of financial news and stockprice integration data to discover correlations between news sentiment and stock market movements.
+Analysis of financial news and stock price integration data to discover correlations between news sentiment and stock market movements.